Walter Weiß: Career

 Weiss was born in Tilsit, East Prussia and joined the Army on 19 March 1908.

 At the beginning of the Second World War, during the Polish Campaign, he was given command of I. Army Corps, holding the position chief of the general staff on 1 September.

 On 15 December 1940 he took command of the 97th Jäger Division, leading the division with the rank of major-general until 15 January 1941.

 On 15 January 1941 command of the 26th Infantry Division.
 This Division was subordinated to Army Group Centre and participated in Operation Barbarossa.

 Weiss took command of the XXVII Army Corps on 1 July 1942.
 Weiss led the 2nd Army on the Eastern Front from 3 February 1943 on.
 From 27 July to 5 August 1944, this involved leading the 2nd Army's defence and withdrawal battles during the Russian summer offensive Operation Bagration between the Pripyat and Bug River, including the evacuation of Brest-Litovsk on 28 July 1944.

-In January 1945, he asked Adolf Hitler for permission to withdrawal his forces further west as a result of attacking forces under the leadership of Konstantin Rokossovsky having reached the Vistula Lagoon.
+In January 1945, he asked Adolf Hitler for permission to withdraw his forces further west as a result of attacking forces under the leadership of Konstantin Rokossovsky having reached the Vistula Lagoon.
 Hitler denied the request.
-He also requested to withdrawal his forces from the town of Grudziądz but was denied permission by Reichsführer Heinrich Himmler, resulting in a significant battle that destroyed much of the town.
+He also requested to withdraw his forces from the town of Grudziądz but was denied permission by Reichsführer Heinrich Himmler, resulting in a significant battle that destroyed much of the town.

 He received command of Army Group North on 12 March 1945 and was tasked with the defence of Gdańsk Bay which his forces were unable to achieve.
 He later surrendered the Army Group to the American forces.